Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 This time, we focused on "regional tourism in Japan" and examined what makes the "Japan brand shine brightest in the regions" based on survey results.

-Moving forward, the Japan Brand Research Project Team will continue working to enrich tourism destinations across Japan.
+Moving forward, the Japan Brand Research Project Team will continue its efforts to enrich tourism destinations across Japan.
 This includes analyzing the perspectives of foreign visitors to regional areas by nationality and region.

 japanbrand@dentsu.co.jp